lpavliuk/Filler/README.md

 anymore or it has been wrongly placed.

-__I made my player which calls "opavliuk.filler" and like a bonus, I made visualizer.__
+__I made my own player which calls "opavliuk.filler"!
+And for bonus: I made visualizer!__

 In directory "resources" there are: